 - Commercial Designer

 - Exhibition Designer

 - Showroom Manager

 Facilities & Infrastructure

 With design-centric campuses in Melbourne and Sydney, Whitehouse students are provided with state-of-the-art facilities within each of their subjects.
-Exclusive access to digital resources, a comprehensive library and an international industry guest-lecture series ensures that students have extensive research support.
+Exclusive access to digital resources, online trend-forecasting services, a specialist design library, student rooftop garden and fully-equipped photography studio.

 Whitehouse is continuously updating and replenishing resources to ensure that students have extensive research support.
 Check out our campuses here.